 There was no Intracoastal Waterway in those days, and freight and people from the north had to be transported to the head of Lake Worth near Juno.

 This was accomplished by a railroad that folks still refer to as the "Celestial Railway" because it linked Jupiter to Juno.
 The actual name of the railroad was the Jupiter and Lake Worth Railway.

 In 1894 Henry Flagler's "Jacksonville, St. Augustine and Indian River Railroad was built about one and a half miles west of Juno.

 It began to take traffic away from the Celestial Railway, and it was finally closed down in 1895 after having operated for about 6 years.

-Juno languished for many years after the railroad closed, but in 1929 the famous financier E. F. Hutton constructed the famous Seminole Golf Club.
+Juno languished for many years after the railroad closed, but in 1929 the famous financier E. F. Hutton constructed the Seminole Golf Club.

 The club was designed by Donald Ross and is still active to this day.

 The golf course spurred adjacent development and by the 1950s there were many residential developments in what was now known as Juno Beach, Florida.